scipy-lectures/scientific-python-lectures/CONTRIBUTING.rst

 .. literalinclude:: requirements.txt
     :start-after: # libraries before the special comment marked

+The installation instructions below cover (i) Debian/Ubuntu with miniconda as this is the method we use to test and build the material and (ii) generic instructions using pip.

 .. topic:: **Building on Debian/Ubuntu**

     The environment needed to create an html version of the SciPy lecture notes